 The good news is that being retired does not prevent you from buying a new car or from borrowing some money to help pay for it.

 As long as your pension is sufficient to cover the payments as well as your regular outgoings, you should be fine.

 Lenders are far more interested in the regularity of income than where it actually comes from.
 As long as it is legal, lenders don’t concern themselves much with where it comes from, only that it’s sufficient for the task and regular enough to repay the loan.

 Applying for Your Car Loan as a Retiree

 If you have ever applied for a car loan before, the process hasn’t changed much and will likely be exactly the same as you remember.

-Prove your income – Retirees are regarded in exactly the same was as younger borrowers.
-You have to prove your income, demonstrate you can afford the loan and have documentation to prove it.
+Prove your income: Retirees are regarded in exactly the same way as younger borrowers.
+You have to prove your income, demonstrate you can afford the loan, and have documentation to prove it.

-As long as you have the paperwork to demonstrate your income, you should have no issue qualifying for a car loan.
+As long as you have the paperwork to demonstrate your income, you should have no issue qualifying for a car loan in Canada when retired.

 We can then use this information to make informed decisions about whether to borrow, how long to borrow for and all the details.